 So this method of slicing off a single day during a walk and declaring it to be Broadcast Day, or Pop-Up Day feels really healthy.
 Feels like a way to bring in a bunch of folks from around the world and truly “do” a walk together.
 A way to lean on our amazing global networks of digital distribution and share a little bit of what I love about Japan without it entirely taking over the walk.
 This balance feels correct.
 Because it’s that blank space between broadcasts, between writing these newsletters, that I get the most value out of the walks.

 The next Pop-Up Walk will probably be in February, but I might also sneak one in beforehand in January.
-Like 001, 002 and beyond will be Explorers Club members exclusive.
+Like 001, 002 and beyond will be SPECIAL PROJECTS members exclusive.
 And like 001, it’ll be a little weird, rough, and hopefully a lot of fun.

 Thanks for your support and for walking along.